 - The season 1 finale gives us Zuko's grandson General Iroh.

 - Season 2 introduces Tenzin's older siblings Bumi and Kya, the former a non-bender and the latter a waterbender.
-It explores some of the interaction between three Children of Aang and the not-exactly-stellar job Aang did in raising them as a group.
+It explores some of the interaction between them and the not-exactly-stellar job Aang did in raising them as a group.

-- It's never made clear the relationship between Inspector Gadget and Gadget Boy; if it's the same character at different ages or two distinct ones such as father and son.
+- It's never made clear the relationship between Inspector Gadget and Gadget Boy, particularly if it's the same character at different ages or two distinct ones such as father and son.
 Heather is not unlike an older Penny, but the two girls are clearly different.

 - Robotech does this in the Masters Saga to tie it into the Macross Saga.
 The protagonist, Dana Sterling, is Max and Miria's daughter, and Bowie is (according to the non-canon novels, at least) the nephew of Claudia Grant, one of the Bridge Bunnies from Macross.